Bad habits undermine retail growth – 10 specific countermoves

 - Competition saturation.
 Not another one…

 Competitions do work, to some extent, but they have to be used moderately and integrated with the other activities in the chain.
-It is a motivational mechanism, however, and not a reliable behaviour change tool.
+However, it is a motivational mechanism and not a reliable behaviour change tool.

 10 ingredients in effective behaviour change to increase sales

 - Think operations instead of training.
 New behaviour should be practised in-store, on the sales floor, with real customers.
 Embedded in work routines.

 - Respect that habits control most store staff behaviour.
 Focus on the most important habits first.